 - The cities with the best climate are Burntisland, Cockenzie, Kirkcaldy, Monifieth and Prestonpans, with good weather at least 4 months a year

-For information about the climate and the weather city by city in Scotland for a specific month, click on the corresponding line below:
+To get all the information about the climate and weather in Scotland for a specific month, click on the corresponding link below:

 Best time to travel to Scotland by cities